550 Madison Avenue: Sony ownership

-Having decreased in size substantially, AT&T sought to sublet 80 percent of the space at 550 Madison Avenue in January 1991.
-At the time, AT&T wanted to move most employees to cheaper space.
-AT&T had signed a tentative 20-year lease with Sony by that May, although neither company would confirm the rumor at the time.
+Having substantially decreased in size, AT&T sought to rent 80 percent of the space at 550 Madison Avenue to other companies in January 1991.
+At the time, AT&T wanted to move most employees to a cheaper space.
+AT&T had signed a tentative 20-year lease with Sony by that May, although neither company confirmed the rumor at the time.
 Sony signed a 20-year lease agreement for the entire building that July, including an option to purchase 550 Madison Avenue.
 AT&T also forfeited $14.5 million of tax abatements to the city government, equivalent to the taxes forgiven since 1987.
 The refunded tax abatements were used to fund programs at the financially distressed City University of New York for the 1991–1992 academic year.
-AT&T relocated its headquarters to 32 Avenue of the Americas, its long-distance telephone building in Lower Manhattan, and removed the Spirit of Communication statue.
-With the sale of the building, Burgee said, "The period of making image buildings for companies appears to be over."
+AT&T moved its headquarters to 32 Avenue of the Americas, its long-distance telephone building in Lower Manhattan, and removed the Spirit of Communication statue.
+With the sale of the building, Burgee commented, "The period of making image buildings for companies appears to be over."